bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

    a.
 If `(C, A)` is contained in the map, the runfiles library continues the original lookup procedure for the modified path `repo_mapping(C, A) + rpath[rpath.find('/'):]`.

    b.
-If `(C, A)` is not contained in the map, the runfiles library continues the original lookup procedure for the unmodified path `rpath`.
+If `(C, A)` is not contained in the map and `A` contains a tilde `~`, the runfiles library continues the original lookup procedure for the unmodified path `rpath`.
+Otherwise, it emits a descriptive error message.

 The precise way in which this procedure is implemented depends on the particular implementation of the runfiles library for each language.
 For example, the runfiles library for Bash doesn't offer a `Create` method and implicitly looks up the runfiles library or manifest on each invocation of the `rlocation` function.